 SWKS COVID-19 UPDATE Area sees uptick in cases

-Finney County has added 31 new positive confirmed COVID-19 cases with an overall total of 7,416 as of Friday, with an increase to 311 active positive cases being monitored.
+Finney County has added 33 new positive confirmed COVID-19 cases with an overall total of 7,502 as of Wednesday, with a decrease to 335 active positive cases being monitored.

-Of the Finney County cases, there is a decrease to 12 individuals currently hospitalized as of Friday, while there has been a total to 57 deaths.
-A total of 14,297 cases have tested negative for COVID-19.
-There are 71 cases pending as of Friday.
-The FCHD positivity rate has increased to 34.2 percent as of Tuesday.
+Of the Finney County cases, there is an increase to 14 individuals currently hospitalized as of Wednesday, while there has been a total to 57 deaths.
+A total of 14,441 cases have tested negative for COVID-19.
+There are 36 cases pending as of Wednesday.
+The FCHD positivity rate has decreased to 33.1 percent as of Monday.

 The Finney County Health Department updates the positivity rate on Mondays.